hyperledger/identus/README.md

 ## Repositories

-Identus consists of several core components each one with it's own repository.
+Identus consists of several core components, each one with its own repository.
 They can be found on the links below:

 - [Cloud Agent](https://github.com/hyperledger/identus-cloud-agent/)
 - [Mediator](https://github.com/hyperledger/identus-mediator/)